a-chris/to-result/README.md

 end
 ```

-now you can always use `ToResult` all the time you wanted to use `Success`, `Failure` or `Try`, but with a more handy interface and coherent behaviour.
+now you can always use `ToResult` all the time you wanted to use `Success`, `Failure` or `Try`, but with a more handy interface and consistent behaviour.

 ## Roadmap
 I'm already planning to implement some useful features: